reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 ### Testability

-**It's easier to test methods and classes with focused, independent concerns.** This is what [Humble Object](http://xunitpatterns.com/Humble%20Object.html) pattern is all about.
+**It's easier to write and maintain tests for methods and classes with focused, independent concerns.** This is what [Humble Object](http://xunitpatterns.com/Humble%20Object.html) pattern is all about.
 Let's continue playing with `TransactionProcessor`:
 ```
 class TransactionProcessor {